How to apply

 When to apply

 You can start applying for courses in the September of the year before you want to start.
-The main closing date is 15 January.
+The main UCAS closing date is 29 January.
 You are encouraged to apply by then although late applications are accepted through UCAS until 30 June.
+Clearing is available from July to September each year.

 Offers, interviews and open days